dollmetzer/mbbs/README.md

 To setup your configuration, go to app/ and type

-  mv config_mbbs.php config_yourdomain.php
+  mv config_mbbs.php config.php

-where 'yourdomain' ist the domain name of your webserver.
-Now, edit the config.php file and change the Database settings in $config->db->slave.
+Now, edit the config.php file and change the Database settings in $config->db->slave and $config->systemname.

 To install the database go into install/ and type